Skip to main content

 Bathroom Fitting Tip for Battersea Homeowners

 A lot of Battersea terraces still run on a gravity-fed hot water system with a cold tank in the loft.
 If your shower pressure is weak, that's usually why.
-We recommend switching to an unvented cylinder or combi boiler during the bathroom renovation — it solves the pressure problem and frees up space in the airing cupboard.
+We recommend switching to an unvented cylinder or combi boiler during the bathroom renovation.
+It solves the pressure problem and frees up space in the airing cupboard.
 The old cast-iron soil stacks on SW11 terraces are often past their best too, and replacing the section behind the bathroom while the wall is open saves a messy job later.

 Bathroom Fitting in Battersea: What's Included